openstack/nova/doc/source/admin/cells.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are installing Nova for the first time and have no compute hosts in the
-database yet then it will be necessary to configure cell0 and at least once
+database yet then it will be necessary to configure cell0 and at least one
 additional "real" cell.
-To begin, ensure your API database has been created
+To begin, ensure your API database schema has been
-using the :program:`nova-manage api_db sync` command.
-Ensure the connection
+populated using the :program:`nova-manage api_db sync` command.
+Ensure the
-information for this database is stored in the ``nova.conf`` file using the
+connection information for this database is stored in the ``nova.conf`` file
-:oslo.config:option:`api_database.connection` config option:
+using the :oslo.config:option:`api_database.connection` config option:

 .. code-block:: ini